-100. As part of IRENA's commitment to assist project developers in accessing financing, IRENA has launched the IRENA Project Navigator.
+97. As part of IRENA's commitment to assist project developers in accessing financing, IRENA has launched the IRENA Project Navigator.
 The Project Navigator is a tool designed to help project developers in the development and implementation of renewable energy projects.
 The tool provides users with written and interactive guidelines on project development and access to information on funding.
 Technical guidelines, designed to guide users through the technological requirements of a specific technology, have been developed for on-shore wind and solar photovoltaics, with small hydro in progress.
 Technical guidelines for biomass, geothermal and off-grid and micro-grid applications will be developed in 2015.

-101. With support from the UAE, the Project Navigator is used to strengthen project proposals submitted to the UAE Pacific Fund.
-Furthermore, in cooperation with the Carbon War Room, the Navigator will focus on the Caribbean to provide regional and local content such as regulation, technical environments and regional financing.
+98. With support from the UAE, the Project Navigator is used to strengthen project proposals submitted to the UAE Pacific Fund.
+An MOU has been prepared with the Carbon War Room as a local partner in the Caribbean to provide regional and local content such as regulation, technical environments and regional financing to be incorporated into the Navigator.

-102. To facilitate access to financing, the Project Navigator currently provides information on 25 global and regional funds.
+99. To facilitate access to financing, the Project Navigator currently provides information on 25 global and regional funds.
 Partnerships are being formed with regional and international institutions to expand access to this information through the Project Navigator.
 Discussions are currently underway with ECREEE, Caribbean Policy Research Institute (CaPRI) Renewable Energy Finance Database and the African Fund Finder.